 Although presbyopia can’t be prevented, these symptoms can be addressed with glasses, contacts, or an innovative cataract lens, such as the TECNIS Symfony® IOL or the TECNIS® Multifocal IOL.
 These lenses provide high-quality, broader-range vision even in low-light conditions, like reading a menu in a dimly lit restaurant or driving at night.

 Read more about these lens options here

 What is astigmatism?

-Astigmatism is an eye condition that affects about 40% of the population.
-It’s when the surface of your eye (your cornea) is oblong in shape, like an egg, instead of being round, like an orange.
+Astigmatism is an eye condition that affects about 1 in 3 people.3 It’s when the surface of your eye (your cornea) is oblong in shape, like an egg, instead of being round, like an orange.
 So when light enters the eye, it is not correctly focused on the retina, resulting in an unclear image.
 You can have astigmatism in one or both eyes, and it can occur at any age.